PART 1 - GENERAL

 1.03 System Description

-A. Crystalline Waterproofing Additive: Concrete waterproofing and protection system shall be of the crystalline type that chemically controls and permanently fixes a non-soluble crystalline structure within the pores and capillary tracts of the concrete.
+A. Crystalline Waterproofing Additive: Concrete waterproofing and protection system shall be of the crystalline type in powder form that chemically controls and permanently fixes a non-soluble crystalline structure within the pores and capillary tracts of the concrete.
 This crystalline system causes the concrete to become sealed against the penetration of liquids from any direction, and protects the concrete from deterioration due to harsh environmental conditions.
 The system is used for above or below-grade walls and slabs, including liquid retaining structures and where enhanced chemical resistance is required.

 1.04 System Performance Requirements